kmt555/ComparativeHiC-analysis-tutorial/syllabus.md

 ## Learning objectives

-At the conclusion of this workshop, participants will be able to:
+After this workshop, participants will be able to:

 * Retrieve Hi-C data from public repositories, e.g., Gene Expression Omnibus (GEO)